-AS 3630 Addiction Studies: Older Adults (AGE)
+AS 3630 Addiction Studies: Older Adults (AGE) 1 s.h.

 The issues of chemical dependency and older adult.
 Focus on assessment, psychosocial factors, treatment strategies, mode; program designs, and other community resources that address this high-risk client population.

 AS 3650 Women and Addiction: Gender-Responsive Approaches